Protect Online Banking from Human Fraudsters and RAT Attacks

 RATs pose significant challenges to fraud teams as they often take over after the login, meaning a session is authenticated, and by design circumvent traditional fraud detection tools that look for the presence of malware, bots and blacklisted devices or IP addresses.

-BioCatch takes a unique approach to finding RATs.
-Where most systems used today examine device data, which cannot detect a RAT attack as it comes from the trusted user device, BioCatch monitors and analyzes a user’s cognitive behavior without interfering with the user experience.
-BioCatch tracks the user’s unique profile throughout the session and can instantly detect and alert the bank when it spots abnormal user behavior consistent with a Remote Access Trojan.
+BioCatch takes a unique approach to detecting RATs.
+Where most systems used today examine device data, which cannot detect a RAT attack as it takes over a trusted device, BioCatch behavioral biometrics monitors and analyzes a user’s physical and cognitive behaviors without interfering with the user experience.
+Using advanced AI and machine learning, BioCatch collects more than 2,000 parameters passively and continuously and provides real-time alerts if an anomaly is detected.